Pranav-Sharmaa/GDP-Analysis/README.md

 ## Dataset
 The dataset used in this project consists of GDP data for all countries across the world.
-It includes variables such as country name, GDP value, and possibly additional features such as GDP growth rate, GDP per capita, and year.
+It includes variables such as country name, GDP value, and possibly additional features such as GDP growth rate and year.

 ## Goals
 - Explore and visualize the GDP trends of different countries.